peterwilliams-swe/ukth-appinn-containerapps-orderapi/solution6.md

 You have now protected _HTTP API_ Container App behind API Management.

-Next step is to enhance security by protecting our _Dashboard App_ with Azure AD Authentication.
+Next step is to enhance security by protecting our _Dashboard App_ with Microsoft Entra ID Authentication.

 That will be covered in [Challenge 7](challenge7.md)